Make sense together, using grammars

 Sit with the symbols.

 The Journal is your daily practice space — cast tarot, draw hexagrams, read your birth chart, read a story aloud, journal with or without an AI companion.
 Private by default; everything works even if you never call an AI.
-Sign up as a guest to start.
+Sign in as a guest to start — anonymous, low-friction journaling.

 02 — Learn